 This is a very lighthearted episode that begs not to be taken seriously.
 From the intensity with which she prowls the ship looking for Captain Picard to the cavalier way she announces that the other diplomats on board are really assassins, Lwaxana dominates the story.
 It is whimsical and lighthearted rather than tension-filled.

 There is no real character build-up here on the part of the main characters unless you include Lwaxana.
-We do learn a bit more about Betazoids, and after one scene we do now know that Captain Picard is aware of the previous involvement between Commander Riker and Counselor Troi.
+We do learn a bit more about Betazoids, and after one scene we now know that Captain Picard is aware of the previous involvement between Commander Riker and Counselor Troi.

-The secondary story with the transportation what seems to be Antedian diplomats is gratuitous until the end.
-Finally we see a non-humanoid alien as a member of the Federation.
+The secondary story with the transportation of what seems to be Antedian diplomats is gratuitous until the end.
+Finally, we see a non-humanoid alien as a member of the Federation.
 Too often they seem few and far between.
 However, much of their story throughout the show seems to have no real purpose other than giving other crew members some air time.
 It is not until the very end when Lwaxana uses her Betazoid telepathic capabilities to find out they are assassins that their presence seems to make any sense.
 I couldn’t see the Enterprise being used as a transport ship for a single diplomat, and even only two does not make sense.
 Surely there were others that could have been brought aboard?
 The Enterprise should have been fairly bustling with diplomats.
 It would be the equivalent of using the QE2 to transport the French and British envoys to a conference while everyone else finds their own way.